-One of the many things that continually deepens my confidence in the Bible as God’s Word is its ability to lay bare the complex workings of the human mind and heart.
-The psychological wisdom of the Word of God is inexhaustible.
-It is always more relevant and up to date than the newest paradigm for interpreting emotional disorders.
+One of the many things that continually deepen my confidence in the Bible as God’s word is the ability of Scripture to lay bare the complexities of my heart.
+The psychological wisdom of the word of God is inexhaustible.

 Paul’s Insight into the Human Heart

-Today's text is another example of Paul’s insight into the complex and seemingly contradictory workings of my heart —and yours.
+And today’s text is an example of Paul’s insight.
+I hope you’ll see, before we’re done, into the complex seemingly contradictory workings of the human heart — mine and yours.